heyEdem/heyEdem/README.md

 - 👋 Hi, I’m Edem
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning backend
 - 🌱 I’m currently learning ... java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... my twitter: @heyEdem